marcodpt/json-schema-bootstrap/README.md

  - function `resolver`(`url`): Function called when `href` property is present

 ## TODO
- - use link as hyperschema and make it recursive

  - move all functions to lib
  - sane magic defaults
  - images, video, audio outputs
  - error feedback on arrays
  - href rendering on table and items

- - use form constructor with modal in hrefSchema
  - create a way to extend formats
  - table example